 52 Pages Posted: 19 Jun 2017 Last revised: 8 Aug 2018

-The conventional wisdom argues that the growth stocks are more risky to earn higher premium.
-However the empirical evidence points out that the value stocks, which are classified based on the Book-to-Market ratio, tend to have higher premium.
-To solve for this tension, this paper proposes a novel but simple transformation of the Book-to-Market ratio, the intensity of Book-to-Market ratio to captures the dynamics of growth options.
-Our results show the intensity of Book-to-Market ratio has a strong negative relation with future cross-sectional stock returns even after controlling for main return predictors including Book-to-Market ratio.
-Therefore, consistent with conventional wisdom, our results confirm that growth stocks tend to earn higher expected premium and more risky than value stocks.
+The conventional wisdom argues that the growth stocks are riskier to earn a higher premium.
+However, the empirical evidence points out that the value stocks, which are classified based on the book-to-market ratio, tend to have a higher premium.
+To solve this tension, this paper decomposes the book-to-market ratio into two components, a trend component, and a temporary (innovation) component.
+Both economic interpretation and empirical results show that the temporary component has a strong negative relationship with future cross-sectional stock returns even after controlling for main return predictors including Book-to-Market ratio, while the trend component is positively associated with the value premium.
+Therefore, consistent with conventional wisdom, our results confirm that there is growth premium captured by the temporary component of the book-to-market ratio.

 Suggested Citation: Suggested Citation